-Her website, fibromyalgiarecovery.com, explains a lot of what she found, which empowered us both become symptom free for over a decade now.
-For pete’s sake she’s on her 4th SENIOR mission with her husband overseas!!!
+Her website, fibromyalgiarecovery.com, explains a lot of what she found, which empowered us both to become symptom-free since the early 2000s!

 My complete FMS recovery details

-Please enjoy and pass it along to anyone you know who could benefit or contribute!
+Please enjoy and pass it along to anyone you know who could benefit.

 Best Regards and welcome to Orange Grove Road!